Becoming Majestic

 'Wine by the case'

-In the late 1980s Sheldon Graner had the idea to set up a warehouse, where customers could buy wine by the case during the day, while still complying with the strict UK licensing laws.
+In 1980, Sheldon Graner had the idea to set up a warehouse, where customers could buy wine by the case during the day, while still complying with the strict UK licensing laws.
 Key to this approach was the unique offer of expert staff backed up by a selection of wines customers could try before buying - and it's still a game-changer for Majestic today.
 The first store, trading as 'Majestic Vintners' opened in Harringay, London in 1980 - followed by a second in Battersea in 1981.
 The business changed hands a number of times - including a brief foray into the US market, with the acquisition of 104 stores in the USA in 1987.

 1990s